fanf2/pcg-dxsm/README.md

-This repository contains implementations in C of the preferred 32-bit and 64-bit variants of [Melissa O'Neill's PCG family of random number algorithms][pcg], with Daniel Lemire's nearly-divisionless algorithm for unbiased bounded random numbers.
+This repository contains implementations in C of the preferred 32-bit and 64-bit variants of [Melissa O'Neill's PCG family of random number algorithms][pcg], with Daniel Lemire's nearly-divisionless algorithm for unbiased bounded random numbers, and functions for random floating point numbers.

 [pcg]: https://www.pcg-random.org/